trusslab/ditio/README.md

 * A companion tool for processing the log files generated the by the Log recorder module.
 * Proof of the correctness of the companion tool backend in Coq.

+# Acknowledgments

+The work was supported in part by NSF Award #1617513.